wombleton/gitlaw-nz/acts/P/Public Audit Act 2001.md

 [s 5(1)(c)][6]

-Administering bodies as defined in [section 2(1)][129] of the Reserves Act 1977, except any Board as defined in that section.
+Administering bodies as defined in [section 2(1)][130] of the Reserves Act 1977, except any Board as defined in that section.

-Airport companies authorised by the [Airport Authorities Act 1966][130] to exercise the functions of a local authority.
+Airport companies authorised by the [Airport Authorities Act 1966][131] to exercise the functions of a local authority.

-Community trusts continued in existence by [section 298][131] of the Local Government Act 2002\.
+Community trusts continued in existence by [section 298][132] of the Local Government Act 2002\.

-Community trusts established or amalgamated under [Part 9A][132] of the Sale of Liquor Act 1989\.
+Community trusts established or amalgamated under [Part 9A][133] of the Sale of Liquor Act 1989\.

+Companies named in [Schedule 4A][134] of the Public Finance Act 1989

 Council-controlled organisations means council-controlled organisations as defined in [section 5(1)][97] of the Local Government Act 2002\.

-Crown entities as defined in [section 7][133] of the Crown Entities Act 2004\.
+Crown entities as defined in [section 7][135] of the Crown Entities Act 2004\.

-Departments of the public service as listed in [Schedule 1][134] of the State Sector Act 1988\.
+Departments of the public service as listed in [Schedule 1][136] of the State Sector Act 1988\.

-Educational bodies funded under the [Education Act 1989][135] in respect of 1 or more Rural Education Activities Programmes.
+Educational bodies funded under the [Education Act 1989][137] in respect of 1 or more Rural Education Activities Programmes.

-Energy companies which are public entities under [section 45(1)][136] of the Energy Companies Act 1992\.
+Energy companies which are public entities under [section 45(1)][138] of the Energy Companies Act 1992\.

 Intelligence and security departments as defined by [section 2(1)][95] of the Public Finance Act 1989\.

-Licensing trusts constituted by [section 185][137] of the Sale of Liquor Act 1989 or specified in [Schedule 3][138] of that Act.
+Licensing trusts constituted by [section 185][139] of the Sale of Liquor Act 1989 or specified in [Schedule 3][140] of that Act.

 Local authorities means local authorities as defined in [section 5(1)][97] of the Local Government Act 2002\.

-Marketing authorities as defined in [section 2][139] of the Primary Products Marketing Act 1953\.
+Marketing authorities as defined in [section 2][141] of the Primary Products Marketing Act 1953\.

-Mixed ownership model companies as listed in [Schedule 5][140] of the Public Finance Act 1989
+Mixed ownership model companies as listed in [Schedule 5][142] of the Public Finance Act 1989

-Organisations named or described in [Schedule 4][141] of the Public Finance Act 1989\.
+Organisations named or described in [Schedule 4][143] of the Public Finance Act 1989\.

-Port companies as defined in [section 2][142] of the Port Companies Act 1988\.
+Port companies as defined in [section 2][144] of the Port Companies Act 1988\.

-Provincial Patriotic Councils constituted by [section 15][143] of the Patriotic and Canteen Funds Act 1947\.
+Provincial Patriotic Councils constituted by [section 15][145] of the Patriotic and Canteen Funds Act 1947\.

-Sinking Fund Commissioners whose establishment is preserved by [section 21(1)(h)][144] of the Local Government Amendment Act (No 3) 1996\.
+Sinking Fund Commissioners whose establishment is preserved by [section 21(1)(h)][146] of the Local Government Amendment Act (No 3) 1996\.

 State enterprises as listed in [Schedule 1][94] of the State-Owned Enterprises Act 1986\.

-Trustees as defined in [section 2][145] of the Burial and Cremation Act 1964\.
+Trustees as defined in [section 2][147] of the Burial and Cremation Act 1964\.

 *   Schedule 1 Community trusts continued in existence by section 298 of the Local Government Act 2002: amended, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
-*   Schedule 1 Community trusts established or amalgamated under Part 9A of the Sale of Liquor Act 1989: inserted, on 1 October 2004, by [section 8(2)][146] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+*   Schedule 1 Community trusts established or amalgamated under Part 9A of the Sale of Liquor Act 1989: inserted, on 1 October 2004, by [section 8(2)][148] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+*   Schedule 1 Companies named in Schedule 4A of the Public Finance Act 1989: inserted, on 18 July 2013, by [section 57][117] of the Public Finance Amendment Act 2013 (2013 No 50)
 *   Schedule 1 Council-controlled organisations: inserted, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
-*   Schedule 1 Crown entities: amended, on 25 January 2005, by [section 200][147] of the Crown Entities Act 2004 (2004 No 115).
+*   Schedule 1 Crown entities: amended, on 25 January 2005, by [section 200][149] of the Crown Entities Act 2004 (2004 No 115).
-*   Schedule 1 Educational bodies: inserted, on 25 January 2005, by [section 200][147] of the Crown Entities Act 2004 (2004 No 115).
+*   Schedule 1 Educational bodies: inserted, on 25 January 2005, by [section 200][149] of the Crown Entities Act 2004 (2004 No 115).
-*   Schedule 1 Electricity trusts: repealed, on 8 August 2001, by [section 22(1)][148] of the Electricity Amendment Act 2001 (2001 No 40).
+*   Schedule 1 Electricity trusts: repealed, on 8 August 2001, by [section 22(1)][150] of the Electricity Amendment Act 2001 (2001 No 40).
 *   Schedule 1 Intelligence and security departments: inserted, on 25 January 2005, by [section 37(1)][105] of the Public Finance Amendment Act 2004 (2004 No 113).
 *   Schedule 1 Local authorities: amended, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
 *   Schedule 1 Local authority trading enterprises: repealed, on 1 July 2003, by [section 262][101] of the Local Government Act 2002 (2002 No 84).
-*   Schedule 1 Maori Trust Boards: repealed, on 16 September 2011, by [section 8(2)][149] of the Maori Trust Boards Amendment Act 2011 (2011 No 75).
+*   Schedule 1 Maori Trust Boards: repealed, on 16 September 2011, by [section 8(2)][151] of the Maori Trust Boards Amendment Act 2011 (2011 No 75).
-*   Schedule 1 Mixed ownership model companies: inserted, on 30 June 2012, by [section 11][150] of the Public Finance (Mixed Ownership Model) Amendment Act 2012 (2012 No 45).
+*   Schedule 1 Mixed ownership model companies: inserted, on 30 June 2012, by [section 11][152] of the Public Finance (Mixed Ownership Model) Amendment Act 2012 (2012 No 45).
 *   Schedule 1 Organisations: inserted, on 25 January 2005, by [section 37(1)][105] of the Public Finance Amendment Act 2004 (2004 No 113).
-*   Schedule 1 Recognised bodies: repealed, on 25 January 2005, by [section 200][147] of the Crown Entities Act 2004 (2004 No 115).
+*   Schedule 1 Recognised bodies: repealed, on 25 January 2005, by [section 200][149] of the Crown Entities Act 2004 (2004 No 115).
 *   Schedule 1 Security and intelligence departments: repealed, on 25 January 2005, by [section 37(1)][105] of the Public Finance Amendment Act 2004 (2004 No 113).

 ---